garylirocks/quickrefs/azure-networking.markdown

 ### VPN Gateway

 - Each vNet can have **only one** VPN gateway
-- Each gateway supports a max.
-30 S2S tunnels, use Virtual WAN if more are needed
+- A gateway supports max.
+100 S2S tunnels, use Virtual WAN if more are needed
 - Within each gateway there are usually **two or more VMs** that are deployed to a gateway subnet
   - this gateway subnet must be named  **`GatewaySubnet`**
   - better use a CIDR block of /27 to allow enough IP addresses for future config requirements